-On most Wednesdays from mid-October through the end of February, we’re hosting optional sessions for those invited to interview so you can learn more from faculty, staff, and current students about particular elements of the WashU medical student experience.
+On most Wednesdays from mid-October through mid-February, we’re hosting optional sessions for those invited to interview so you can learn more from faculty, staff, and current students about particular elements of the WashU medical student experience.

-“Why WashU Wednesdays” continues with a panel of M4 and M5 students, reflecting on their WashU student experience and future professional plans.
+“Why WashU Wednesdays” continued with a panel of M4 and M5 students, reflecting on their WashU student experience and future professional plans.

-A virtual activities fair, featuring 11 of our 60+ medical student organizations, will be the structure of the 11/16 Why WashU Wednesday.
-The event will be held on “Gather”, a video chat platform.
+A virtual activities fair, featuring 10 of our 60+ medical student organizations, was the structure of the 11/16 Why WashU Wednesday.
+The event was held on “Gather”, a video chat platform.
 Due to the nature of the event, it was not recorded.

-The Dec 7 session will be hosted by Will Ross, MD, MPH, Associate Dean for Diversity and Washington University School of Medicine’s Principal Officer for Community Partnerships, and an Alumni Endowed Professor of Medicine.
+The Dec 7 session was hosted by Will Ross, MD, MPH, Associate Dean for Diversity and Washington University School of Medicine’s Principal Officer for Community Partnerships, and an Alumni Endowed Professor of Medicine.
 Dr. Ross will reflect on his WashU experience: he is a 1984 MD graduate and has served on the faculty as a nephrologist and in diversity affairs since 1996.
-Dr. Ross also plans to discuss topics relating to health equity and justice.
+Dr. Ross also discussed topics relating to health equity and justice.

 Dual degree opportunities at WashU were featured at this “WWW”.
 These are masters degree programs that are designed to be completed in one additional year, in combination with the MD degree.
 The program included a short introduction of a new dual degree option launching in 2023, the MD-MBI (Master of Science in Biomedical Informatics).

 After a winter break, our sessions resumed with a panel of M4/M5 students, reflecting on their WashU student experience and future professional plans.
 (Note that this session was not recorded; if you have interest in hearing from this group of senior students, please see the Oct.
 26 session recording, above).